Dr Gerarda Richards

 - Department of Education

-Gerarda Richards serves as a respected Lecturer of Early Years at Swinburne University of Technology.
-She also holds the vital position of Professional Experience Academic Lead, wherein she diligently oversees and supports Initial Teacher Education (ITE) placements.
+Gerarda Richards is a Lecturer, Early Years Education at Swinburne University of Technology.
+Gerarda currently holds the role of the Professional Experience Academic Lead, wherein she diligently oversees and supports Initial Teacher Education (ITE) placements.
 Collaborating with mentor teachers and the wider education community, Gerarda passionately advocates for quality ITE to enhance learning outcomes for young children.
 Moreover, Gerarda, as a proficient educator and researcher, has undertaken the development of comprehensive course materials for the recently established Graduate Diploma of Early Childhood Teaching (Grad Dip ECT).
 This program specifically caters to experienced Early Childhood Educators seeking to further enhance their pedagogical skills and knowledge.
 Notably, the Grad Dip ECT has successfully undergone the accreditation process and is now eligible for on-campus delivery at the Hawthorn campus.

 Gerarda's contributions to the field of 'Families and Learning' extend beyond her research pursuits.
 She has actively disseminated her findings through research publications and conference participation.
-Gerarda has developed strong collaborative partnerships with a diverse range of stakeholders including families, teachers, early learning settings, the Department of Education, and Catholic Education Melbourne.
+Gerarda has developed strong collaborative partnerships with a diverse range of stakeholders including families, teachers, early learning settings, the Victorian Institute of Teaching, the Department of Education, and Catholic Education Melbourne.
 These partnerships serve to facilitate meaningful engagement, knowledge sharing, and collective efforts aimed at enhancing educational practices and promoting positive educational experiences for children.

 PhD candidate and honours supervision